-Laptops used to be a jaw-dropping financial investment.
+Laptops used to be a jaw-droppingly massive financial investment, and even the best laptops for high school students seemed like a gratuitous purchase.
 But oh, how times have changed.
 Today, you get way more horsepower for your money, and laptops are packed with features and promise peak performance for the price of a fancy espresso machine.

 And of course, it stands to reason that laptops are a must on a kid’s school checklist.
 Just as backpacks, notebooks, and protractors were essential tools for you growing up, students today need a laptop so they can have one multi-dimensional tool to conquer the classroom.
 And a tablet will not cut it.